CatoHeresy/BEXT-Rep-Dialogue-Variety/README.md

 faction_newcolonyregion is never called on, it never generates missions.

-Lothian League & Marian Hedgemony are currently not implemented in BEXT, despite having faction files for them.
+Lothian League & Marian Hegemony are currently not implemented in BEXT, despite having faction files for them.